algorandfoundation/algokit-cli/docs/cli/index.md

 ### -a, --account <account>
-**Required** The account alias.
+**Required** Address or alias of the signer account.

 ### -f, --file <file>
-The file to sign.
+Single or multiple message pack encoded transactions from binary file to sign.
+Option is mutually exclusive with transaction.

 ### -t, --transaction <transaction>
-The transaction to sign.
+Single base64 encoded transaction object to sign.
+Option is mutually exclusive with file.

 ### -o, --output <output>
-The output file.
+The output file path to store signed transaction(s).

 ### --force